foundersandcoders/git-workflow-workshop-for-two/README.md

 There are two issues in that when resolved will make the heading look really nice:

-1. Spelling mistake in the heading ('WORKSHOW' should be replaced with 'WORKSHOP')
+1. Spelling mistake in the heading (the word 'WORKSHOW' should be replaced with 'WORKSHOP')
 1. The name of the css class in the heading needs to be updated so that existing styles in the `style.css` file can take effect (`class="some-heading"` should be replaced with `class="page-heading"`).

 Current heading: